Is Argentina vs New Zealand on TV? Kick-off time, channel and how to watch

 When is Argentina vs New Zealand?

-Argentina vs New Zealand is due to kick off at 10.10pm BST on Saturday 16 August at Estadio Mario Alberto Kempes in Cordoba.
+Argentina vs New Zealand is due to kick off 10.10pm BST on Saturday 23 August at the Estadio Jose Amalfitani in Buenos Aires.

 How can I watch it?

-Viewers in the United Kingdom can watch the match live on Sky Sports +, with coverage on the channel from 10pm BST.
-A live stream will be available via Sky Go and NOW.
+Viewers in the United Kingdom can watch the Rugby Championship on Sky Sports.
+A live stream will be available via Sky Go And NOW.

 Team news